 Everyday responsibilities of Salesforce system administrator

-There are quite a few tasks that admins would need to tackle in real-time.
+There are quite a few tasks that admins would need to tackle in real time.
 A process may malfunction in the midst of an important report, or due to the absence of one employee new temporary accesses must be granted.
-Or simply someone could forget their password after cleaning up cache on their computer and the password must be reset.
+Or simply someone could forget their password after cleaning up the cache on their computer and the password must be reset.
 Any CRM admin spends from two to three hours per week on tasks such as: